 5. Placement is key

 Finally, emphasize urgency by making sure your countdown timer widget is located front and center of your website.
-It has to be the first thing that users see when they land on your site followed by the associated CTA.
+It has to be the first thing that users see when they land on your site followed by the associated Call-To-Action.